lengzhang/Airlines-Booking-System/README.md

 First, we finished nine basic query required for the final project.

-> In the first function,we can insert a passenger into the system.
+> 1. we can insert a passenger into the system.
 For the pid in this part, we first find the first available empty spot for the pid, and then we assign that value as pid.
 We did not just assign the pid to the end of the database.

-> In the second function,we can book a flight
+> 2. we can book a flight

-> In the third function, take in the customer review
+> 3. take in the customer review

-> In the fourth function, it can insert or update flights(finished extra credit)
+> 4. it can insert or update flights(finished extra credit)

-> In the fifth function, it can list the available flights between origin and destination function
+> 5. it can list the available flights between origin and destination function

-> In the sixth function, it can list the the most popular destinations
+> 6. it can list the the most popular destinations

-> In the seventh function, it can list the highest rated routes
+> 7. it can list the highest rated routes

-> In the eighth function, it can list the flight in order of the duration
+> 8. it can list the flight in order of the duration

-> In the nine function, it can find the available seats for flight
+> 9. it can find the available seats for flight

 For this app, we also built a very user friendly interface, which can dynamically display the useful information.
 For most of the function related to the origin and destination, our app will provides the existing origin and destination in the database, so users can select the spots easier.